Avast SecureLine VPN Review 2023: Is It Worth Buying?

 Can I use Avast SecureLine VPN for free?

-Yes, Avast SecureLine VPN offers a free 7-day trial without any data caps, speed or server limitations.
-The trial can be activated within seconds on both Mac and PC with no credit card necessary.
-However, you must provide payment information to get the free trial on your Android or iOS device.
+Yes, Avast SecureLine VPN offers a free 60-day trial without any data caps, speed, or server limitations.
+However, you must provide payment information to get the free trial.

 Is Avast SecureLine VPN really safe?